 - Property tax revenues are dependent upon assessed values in the District and the maintenance tax rate set by the District.
-The 2023 levy was recognized as revenues in the 2024 fiscal year, while the 2022 levy was recognized in the 2023 fiscal year (to the extent that these amounts were collected).
-The District's first maintenance tax levy was the 2023 levy. - Water, sewer and groundwater fee revenues are dependent upon customer usage, which fluctuates from year to year as a result of factors beyond the District's control. - Tap connection fees fluctuate with homebuilding activity within the District. - The District's developer advances funds to the District as needed to pay operating costs.
+The District levied its first maintenance tax in the current fiscal year. - Water and sewer service revenues are dependent upon customer usage, which fluctuates from year to year as a result of factors beyond the District's control. - Tap connection fees fluctuate with homebuilding activity within the District. - The District's developers advance funds to the District as needed to pay operating costs.